plasticityai/coldbrew/README.md

   },
   hideWarnings: false, /* Hides warnings */
-  monitorFileUsage: false, /* Monitors file usage for slimming the data bundle for a custom Coldbrew Python environment */ };
+  monitorFileUsage: false, /* Monitors file usage for slimming the data bundle for a custom Coldbrew Python environment */
+  asyncYieldRate: null, /* Allows you to override the default asynchronous yield rate (see setAsyncYieldRate()) */ };
 ```